jemchicomac/libgdx-one-click-deployment/README.md

 }
 ```

-Next do you insert a dependency before `preReleaseBuild` to auto-increment build version with each build.
+Next you insert a dependency before `preReleaseBuild` to auto-increment build version with each build.

 ```
 task updateAndroidManifestXML(group: 'versioning', description: 'Updates AndroidManifest.xml project file.') << {